For additional neighborhood historical info click here.

 Early advertisements for the neighborhood painted an idyllic picture…“There is no spot adjacent to Washington where the features of the suburbs and all the facilities of the city meet in such perfect accord as in this splendid development at North Woodside, Maryland”…but there is a dark side to these glowing descriptions of the newly developing North Woodside.
 Like many other neighborhoods in the Silver Spring area at the time, North Woodside had racially restrictive deed covenants that prevented Black people from owning property or living in the neighborhood, except as domestic servants.

 As a 1923 North Woodside deed mandated, “For the purpose of sanitation and health neither the said party of the second part nor their heirs or assigns shall or will sell or lease the said land to any one of race whose death rate is at a higher percentage than the white race.”
 The result?
 The 1940s census of the district including North Woodside lists 762 residents, of which only 11 were African American, all live-in servants.5 Racially restrictive deed covenants were eventually outlawed, though their impact is still visible in maps that detail patterns of development and racial demographics throughout the Silver Spring area.
 For more information about North Woodside’s racial history, read about the historic Talbot Avenue Bridge.
+To learn how to research the history of your home, check out Digging into Neighborhood History.

 In September 2018, the NWCA Board unanimously passed a resolution “formally acknowledging and denouncing racial bigotry in all its forms, past and present, and the racially-restrictive deed covenants, and history of racial bigotry that once prevented African Americans and others from owning property and living in the neighborhood.”